 - While asparagus cooks, dice the cherry tomatoes into halves (or fourths if they’re large) and dice the cheese into small pieces.

-- After asparagus has cooked for 3-4 minutes, add the cherry tomatoes and dill weed and cook for 1-2 minutes more.
+- After asparagus has cooked for 3-4 minutes, add the cherry tomatoes and dill weed (affiliate link) and cook for 1-2 minutes more.

 - Start to preheat the broiler.

 - Cover pan and cook on low heat about 8-10 minutes, or until eggs are set and the cheese is completely melted on the top.

 - Put frittata under the broiler for a few minutes, checking carefully to see when it’s starting to get brown.